showyourwork/showyourwork/docs/config.rst

 **Type:** ``mapping``

-**Description:** A mapping declaring datasets to be download from Zenodo.
+**Description:** A mapping declaring static datasets to be download from Zenodo.
 Nested under this keyword should be a sequence of mappings labeled by the deposit version ids of Zenodo datasets.
 See below for details.